ventZl/cmrx/man/03_getting_started.md

 @page getting_started Getting started

+This page contains getting started how to guides containing detailed description of the integration process into various SDKs.
+The fact that your particular combination of SDK/MCU is not listed here does not mean it is not supported!
+In general, any ARM MCU is supported as long as it is equipped with ARM memory protection unit.

+@subpage getting_started_cubemx

+This is a detailed guide on how to integrate CMRX RTOS into project whose HAL is provided by ST Microelectronics' CubeMX tool.
+While the guide is using STM32H7 as the target CPU, the guide should be valid for all supported STM32 microcontrollers.

+@subpage getting_started_picosdk

+This is a detailed guide on how to integrate CMRX RTOS into project running on top of the Pico-SDK.
+RP2040 is used as target microcontroller, but the steps neede should be very similar for RP2350.

+@page getting_started_cubemx HOWTO: Integrating CMRX into CubeMX project

 Following is a step-by-step how to guide on creating a blinky project using CMRX RTOS.
 It will cover all steps and lists all tools needed to complete the integration.
 This guide assumes previous hands-on experience with creating embedded firmware,